Uhlakanyana: Legends

 According to some myths, Uhlakayana was the child of a village chief’s wife, who was the last woman in her village to bear a child.
-Uhlakayana spoke to their mother before they were born, asking her to give birth to him.
+Uhlakayana spoke to their mother before they were born, asking her to give birth to them.
 Since they were an infant, Uhlakayana had done many schemes against the villagers, such as pretending that dogs had eaten the meat that the village men had hunted, which led them to beat their wives and children—when in reality, Uhlakayana had stolen the meat.

 Many of Uhlakayana’s exploits involved tricking other characters for food.
 In one story, their actions led to the death of an old woman, who ended up boiling herself alive.
 Unknowingly, her children who visited her house ended up eating the grandmother’s corpse.
 There had been stories where Uhlakayana was killed by the people they tricked, but the figure seemed to return to life in several of them.